 Tomatoes

 Listed below are the tomatoes I have for sale.
-They are $2 each.
+They are $3 each.
 All are heirloom plants unless noted, meaning you can save the seeds to grow more next year!
-I have listed these as determinate – meaning they will only grow to a certain height, and indeterminate – meaning they will continue to grow until frost kills them.
+I have listed these as determinate – they will only grow to a certain height, and indeterminate – meaning they will continue to grow until frost kills them.
+Determinate varieties will be fine in a tomato cage.
+The indeterminate will do better on a trellis.
+I more than others of some of my varieties, so first come first serve.
+If it is not on this page, then I have no more.

 Please let me know if you have any questions!
 Happy growing!